sjorn3/elm-fields/README.md

 argument comes in handy.
 -}
-toStringField : FieldLens a b c d -> a -> String toStringField field = toString << get field
+toStringField : FieldLens a b c d -> a -> String toStringField field = Debug.toString << get field

 {-
-You could also define a function which takes the field and turns it into a string in a similar way using modify
+You could also define a function which takes an `Int` field and turns it into a `String` in a similar way using modify
 -}
-fieldToString : FieldLens a b String d -> a -> d fieldToString field = modify field toString
+fieldToString : FieldLens a Int String d -> a -> d fieldToString field = modify field String.fromInt
 ```